khalil5754/khalil5754.github.io/_posts/2022-10-20-your-new-blog-post.md

 import scipy.stats as stats
 ```

-For example, there are instances when you want to determine if a variable has a correlation with another variable - given a time-series.
+For example, sometimes there are instances when you want to determine if a variable has a correlation with another variable - given a time-series.

 Some statistical correlation coefficient calculations will need their own unique libraries, but the above code block is a safe start.